zlatozar/study-paip/ch06/generalizing-search.md

 The algorithm for A* is in Tanimoto on page 236, and lisp code follows on page 237.

 [TODO: Add code]

-Suppose there's an assignment of numerical values to every possible game state for some game, and that my goal is to MAXIMIZE that value.
-My opponent's goal is to MINIMIZE that value.

-**MINIMAX** search searches for the best move that I can make, taking into account that my opponent will then take her best (my worst) move, followed by my best next move, etc.
-Each level of the game tree is called a ply.
-Search into the game tree must stop at some point, either because there are no successors (game over) or because the limit of computational resources has been reached.
-Values at this level are produced by a static evaluation function.

-The MINIMAX Algorithm (from Winston)

-[TODO: Add code]

-- If the limit of search has been reached, compute the static value of the current position relative to the appropriate player.
-Report the result.
-- If the level is a minimizing leve, use MINIMAX on the children of the current position.
-Report the minimum of the results.
-- Otherwise, the level is a maximizing leve, use MINIMAX on the children of the current position.
-Report the maximum of the results.

-**Alpha-Beta Pruning**

-In many cases you can *"prune"* large portions of the search tree.
-The Alpha-Beta search algorithm monitors progress in a branch of the search tree.
-As soon as it is clear that the branch is necessarily worse than other branches that have already been explored, it abandons the entire branch with no further search.

-**AND/OR Graphs**

-_AND/OR Graphs_ can be considered as a variation of game trees, for which each node is explicitly marked as being an AND node (all children must be solved) or an OR node (only one child must be solved), regardless of **ply**.
-To use an AND/OR graph for a 2-person game, your own moves should be children of OR nodes (you only need to make one of the moves), while your opponent's moves should be children of AND nodes (you have to consider all of them).

-A node in an AND/OR graph is solved if:

-1. it is an OR node and at least one of its children is solved, or
-2. it is an AND node and all of its children are solved, or
-3. it is a leaf node and problem-dependent criteria associated with the node are satisfied.

-A solution graph for an AND/OR graph is a subgraph of the original consisting of a set of solved nodes and the arcs connecting them that make the root node solved.